IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 MaxRatioDwUp          Maximum ratio downward to upward operating reserves                                                            p.u.
 Sbase                 Base power used in the DCPF                                                                                    MW
-ReferenceNode         Reference node used in the DCPF TimeStep              Duration of the time step for the load levels (quarter of an hour, hourly, bi-hourly, tri-hourly, etc.)        h
+ReferenceNode         Reference node used in the DCPF TimeStep              Number of time steps grouped together.
+If the duration is 1 h and the time step is 2,
-EconomicBaseYear      Base year for economic parameters affected by the discount rate                                                year
+                      two consecutive hours are grouped into one time step for the optimization problem EconomicBaseYear      Base year for economic parameters affected by the discount rate                                                year
 AnnualDiscountRate    Annual discount rate                                                                                           p.u.
 ====================  =============================================================================================================  =========